General Booking Information and Conditions

 Character Cottage Holidays Limited

 Registered office: Character Cottage Holidays Limited, 28 Claremont Road, Surbiton, Surrey, KT6 4RF.
+Please use this address for all correspondence.

 Registered in England and Wales.
 Company registration number: 05519222